thinkphp/thinkphp.herokuapp.com/_posts/2021-03-11-collections-python.md

 - remove() removes an item with a specified value
 - reverse() reverses the order of the list
 - sort() sorts the list

+# Tuples

+Tuples, along with Lists, are probably one of Python most used container types.
+They will present in almost any non-trivial Python program.
+Tuples are an immutable ordered collection of objects; that is each element in a tuple has a specific position (its index) and that position does not change over time.
+Indeed, it is Not possible to add or remove from the tuple once it has been created.